TakeTopITS/TakeTopDSHTeam/README.md

 # TakeTopDSH Team

-TakeTopDSH Team is a **web-based multi-user AI collaboration platform** designed for software development and office teamwork.
+TakeTopDSH Team turns [DeepSeek Harness] into a team-ready, multi-user platform, it is a **web-based multi-user AI collaboration platform** designed for software development and office teamwork.
 Team members access AI-assisted coding, document editing, and task management directly from their browser — **team experience data accumulates and is shared across the team**, getting smarter over time.

 **Key Features**:
 - 🌐 **Web-based** — Runs in the browser, no client installation needed, accessible from anywhere.